 Abstract

-The last two decades have witnessed an unprecedented increase in the fines imposed on corporations by government agencies such as the SEC and the DOJ.
-In many cases the amount of fine imposed constitutes a large share of the companies’ market value, and as such should be disclosed once becomes likely.
+The last two decades have witnessed an unprecedented increase in the size and number of fines imposed on corporations by U.S. government agencies, such as the Securities and Exchange Commission and the Department of Justice.
+In many cases, the amount of the fine imposed constitutes a large share of the companies’ market value, and as such, should be disclosed once its imposition becomes likely.

-However, companies face a unique strategic dilemma when required to disclose an expected fine: The amount the company would initially disclose becomes the starting point for negotiations with the regulatory agency, ultimately influencing the final fine.
+However, companies face a unique strategic dilemma when faced with the requirement of disclosing an expected fine: The amount the company initially discloses then becomes the starting point for negotiations with the regulatory agency, ultimately influencing the final fine.
 Consequently, if a higher initial assessment is disclosed, the resulting fine is likely to be higher.

-This strategic consideration may drive companies to underreport the estimated fine, leading to serious implications for market efficiency and deterrence of companies from engaging in wrongdoing.
+This strategic consideration may drive companies to underreport the estimated fine, leading to serious implications for market efficiency and for the goal of deterring corporate wrongdoing.

-This Article is the first to discuss fines disclosure and the strategic consideration involved.
+This Article is the first to discuss fine disclosures and the strategic considerations involved.
 It provides an original empirical analysis of corporate fines higher than $100 million levied over the last two decades and demonstrates that public companies actually engage in underreporting.

-The Article further discusses the negative ramifications of such underreporting practices.
-In order to ameliorate fine underreporting, it suggests revising the fines disclosure mechanism on two levels.
-First, redesigning the form of disclosure of fines by separating the assessment of the expected fine from any other legal expense.
-Second, reforming the decision-making process by appointing an independent monitor within the firm that would assess the expected fine.
+The Article further discusses the negative ramifications of this practice of underreporting.
+In order to ameliorate the practice of fine underreporting, it suggests revising the fine disclosure mechanism on two levels.
+First, redesigning the form of fine disclosure by separating the assessment of the expected fine from any other legal expense.
+Second, reforming the corporate decision-making process regarding fine disclosure by appointing an independent monitor within the company to assess the expected fine.

 Introduction

-The last two decades have witnessed an unprecedented increase in mega fines imposed on corporations in response to legal transgressions and wrongdoing, both in magnitude and volume.
-Until 2005, the highest fine ever imposed on a corporation in a settlement of criminal charges did not reach one billion dollars.
-However, since 2005 there have been more than 15 fines in amounts higher than one billion dollars.
-The trend in the context of corporate criminal settlements has accelerated in the last decade.
-Out of the 15 fines higher than one billion dollars, 13 were imposed after 2013; and three of the six highest fines ever imposed—all higher than two billion dollars—were imposed in the last three years (2020-2023).
+The last two decades have witnessed an unprecedented increase in mega fines imposed on corporations in the United States in response to legal transgressions and wrongdoing, both in magnitude and volume.
+Until 2005, the highest fine ever imposed on a corporation in a settlement of criminal charges did not reach $1 billion.
+However, since 2005, there have been more than 15 fines in amounts higher than $1 billion, with this trend accelerating in the last decade.
+Of these 15 fines higher than $1 billion, 13 were imposed after 2013; and three of the six highest fines ever imposed—all higher than $ 2 billion—were imposed in the last three years (2020–2023).

 The magnitude of fines has reached a new record high in the last decade.
-Bank of America, accused in misleading investors for the actual risk embedded in financial instruments marketed to their clients and other third parties during the Subprime Mortgage Crisis was fined $30.6 billion in 2014.
-JP Morgan Chase has settled similar accusation for $13 billion and Deutsche Bank for $7.2 billion.
+Bank of America, found to have misled investors regarding the actual risk embedded in financial instruments marketed to their clients and other third parties during the subprime mortgage crisis of 2007–2010, was fined $30.6 billion in 2014.
+JP Morgan Chase and Deutsche Bank, faced with similar charges, settled for $13 billion and $7.2 billion, respectively.

-All in all, a corporate fine—when, and if imposed—may constitute a large share of the company’s market value.
-For example, when Deutsche Bank settled for a $7.2 billion fine, the amount constituted over 10 percent of its book value.
-Accordingly, at the opening of a public investigation by a federal agency bearing a potential massive fine for the corporation, a company is required to provide investors with adequate information regarding the expected fine, so investors can respond and the market can price companies’ securities correctly.
+A corporate fine—when, and if imposed—may constitute a large share of the company’s market value.
+For example, the amount of Deutsche Bank’s fine settlement—$7.2—represented over 10 percent of its book value.
+Consequently, when a federal agency opens a public investigation of a corporation that could potentially result in a substantial fine, the corporation is required to provide investors with adequate information regarding the expected fine, thus enabling the market to respond and price companies’ securities correctly.